aganse/docker_mlflow_db/README.md

 # docker_mlflow_db
-A docker-compose setup to quickly provide MlFlow service with database backend and potentially reverse proxy frontend for authentication.
+A docker-compose setup to quickly provide MlFlow service with database backend and reverse proxy frontend which can optionally allow for basic authentication.

 ### Summary:
 Originally based on [Guillaume Androz's 10-Jan-2020 Toward-Data-Science post,